Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction

 \subsection{Diode efficiency: Rectification factor}

-By this time, we have established the notion of a finite nonreciprocity of JC (solely induced by the asymmetric phase factor, $\zeta$ of the Floquet drive) in our system which is further responsible for the JDE.
-Now, in this section, we explicitly estimate how \textit{efficient} such a KC-QD-KC type JD can be owing to this nonreciprocity.
-Recalling the fact that for any value of \(\zeta\) (excluding \(\zeta = \pm n\pi\)), there exists a notable disparity between \( I_c^+ \) and \( I_c^- \), which fundamentally ascertains the emergence of the JDE.
-This observation naturally motivates to scrutinize the diode RF, $\mathcal{R} =\left(I_c^+ - |I_c^-|\right)/\left(I_c^+ + |I_c^-|\right)$ , following Eq.~\ref{diode_RF}.
+By this time, we have established the notion of a finite nonreciprocity of Josephson current (solely induced by the asymmetric phase factor, $\zeta$ of the Floquet drive) in our system, which is further responsible for the JDE.
+Now, in this section, we explicitly estimate how \textit{efficient} such a diode can be owing to this nonreciprocity.
+Recalling the fact that for any value of \(\zeta\) (excluding \(\zeta = \pm n\pi\)), there exists a disparity between \( I_c^+ \) and \( I_c^- \), which fundamentally ascertains the emergence of the JDE.
+This observation naturally motivates us to compute the diode RF, $\mathcal{R} =\left(I_c^+ - |I_c^-|\right)/\left(I_c^+ + |I_c^-|\right)$ , following Eq.~\ref{diode_RF}.

 As $\zeta$ is the main driving agent for generating a finite RF, we present Fig.~\ref{fig:RC_vs_zeta} to investigate how \(\mathcal{R}\) varies as a function of \(\zeta\) for different values of the chemical potential \(\mu\) at a fixed Floquet frequency, $\omega$.
 However, we keep the QD parameters fixed as $\epsilon_d=V_g=0$.
 The dependence of $\mathcal{R}$ on $\mu$ points to a sawtooth-like variation as a function of $\zeta$ regardless of the choice of \(\mu\).
 However, the magnitude of \(\mathcal{R}\) increases with increasing \(\mu\), yet its oscillatory behavior with respect to \(\zeta\) remains consistent and reaches a maximum of $\mathcal{R}$.
-Hence, our inspection reveals that the maximum $\mathcal{R}$, namely $\mathcal{R}_{\text{max}}$ can be achieved around $\mathcal{R}_{\text{max}}\sim 70\%$ for our KC-QD-KC JJ at $\zeta=(2n\pi\pm\pi/8)$ provided $\mu$ and the driving parameters ($\zeta$ and $\omega$) are preferably chosen.
+Hence, our inspection reveals that the maximum $\mathcal{R}$, namely $\mathcal{R}_{\text{max}}$ can be achieved around $\mathcal{R}_{\text{max}}\sim 70\%$ for our KC-QD-KC Josephson junction at $\zeta=(2n\pi\pm\pi/8)$ provided $\mu$ and the driving parameters ($\zeta$ and $\omega$) are preferably chosen.
 However, it is important to note that the presence of a finite $V_g$ can significantly vary $\mathcal{R}$ (both qualitatively and quantitatively) for these values of $\mu$.